nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **API** : [`Model.java`](https://github.com/AY2223S2-CS2103-F11-3/tp/tree/master/src/main/java/seedu/vms/model/Model.java)

+Here's a (partial) class diagram of the Model component:

 <img src="images/ModelClassDiagram.png" width="450" />

+`ModelManager` is a concrete implementation of `Model` which handles the model components of VMS.
 The responsibilities of `Model` component,

 * stores the runtime state of the other managers: